-How to embrace haggling in the maze of Marrakech’s street markets
+How to embrace the maze of Marrakech’s street markets.

 Haggling is something of a national sport in Morocco, and we know it, but most English people, and most Western Europeans, get terribly flustered when the price tag is missing.
 We are used to looking around the shops, seeing what’s there and at what price and be pretty much left alone by shop keepers, until we are ready to buy or ask a question about a product.
 Haggling is not in our blood.

-If you are planning to go on a holiday to Marrakech, then you will have to learn to haggle or you will be perceived as rude, worse, ripped off.
+If you are planning to go on a single parent holiday in Marrakech, then you will have to learn to haggle or you will be perceived as rude, worse, ripped off.
 The honeycomb of intricately-connected alleyways housing Marrakech’s famous souks, or street markets, are rightly famous, and we Westerners love to visit them, gaze and listen, but when the stall sellers recognise a possible sale, greet you, and a response is required, you need to know how to react.
 So, here are some tips that might help you master the art of haggling in Marrakech:

 Be polite and smile whether you want to buy or not